 Finding a Local Hideaway in the overcrowded metropolis of Bangkok is a nice challenge.
 For this city (population almost 9 million) is for the main part dominated by large hotels, hardly suitable for the Local Hideaways concept.
-But I found a lovely charming Bed & Breakfast, with only 8 rooms, located centrally in the city.
-A B&B that is perfect for Local Hideaways, as becomes clear from owner Tasma’s inspired story.
+But I found a lovely charming Bed & Breakfast, with only 8 rooms, located centrally in the city centre.

-Baan Pra Nond is an elegant and cosy retreat in fascinating Bangkok, and the personality and atmosphere of this B&B add to the local feeling, something you won’t easily find in one of the larger hotels.
-In addition, Baan Pra Nond is affordable and offers good quality service.
+This Hideaway is an elegant and cosy retreat in fascinating Bangkok, and the personality and atmosphere of this B&B add to the local feeling, something you won’t easily find in one of the larger hotels.
+In addition, this place is affordable and offers good quality service.

-It is wonderful to see how Tasma was able to keep her grandfather’s house in the family… meanwhile he’s keeping an eye on the place because his portrait was given a prominent place in the living room!
+It is wonderful to see how Tasma was able to keep her grandfather’s house in the family… Small wonder his portrait was given such a prominent place in the living room!